WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 The state of the connection, the QUIC streams, and byways, is separate from the state of the call.
 The client MAY terminate an HTTP connection or byway at any time, and re-establish it.
-Similarly, the server or cient may end the a byway at any time.
+Similarly, the server or client may end the a byway at any time.

-If a byway ends or the connection breaks or is migrated, the client MUST re-initiate the byways immediately, or risk loss of media and signaling events.
-However, to deal with the fact that re-establishment takes time, both client and server MUST buffer their signaling and media streams for at least 5 seconds, and then once the connections and byways are re-established, it sends all buffered data immediately.
+If a byway ends or the connection breaks or is migrated, the client MUST re-initiate the byways immediately, or risk loss of media and signalling events.
+However, to deal with the fact that re-establishment takes time, both client and server MUST buffer their signalling and media streams for at least 5 seconds, and then once the connections and byways are re-established, it sends all buffered data immediately.